daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Source: [ReadAloud-400 : Change Read Aloud reading voice](https://www.epubtest.org/test-books/read-aloud/2.0.0/ReadAloud-400)

 #### The user should be able to visually emphasize the text being read using a contrasting highlight, ruler lines, deemphasizing the surrounding text, or other means.

+Note to editors: - user should be able to change color of the highlight

 Source: [ReadAloud-610 : Text is emphasised as it is spoken by read aloud](https://www.epubtest.org/test-books/read-aloud/2.0.0/ReadAloud-610)